tushar5526/tushar5526.github.io/content/blog/migrate-a-repository-from-bazaar-to-git.md

 ## Migrate the Repository

-As both Bazwaar and git use a "hidden" folder to store the meta data, we can perform the conversion in the same directory we cloned the repository into.
+As both Bazaar and git use a "hidden" folder to store the meta data, we can perform the conversion in the same directory we cloned the repository into.

 ```bash